Ecological Momentary Assessment (EMA) vs. Experience Sampling Method (ESM): What are the differences?

 Terminology and Use at ExpiWell

-At ExpiWell, we prefer the term ESM to honor the methodology's historical roots, reflecting the initial studies that utilized technology to capture repeated survey data within participants.
+At ExpiWell, we prefer the term experience sampling method to honor the methodology's historical roots, reflecting the initial studies that utilized technology to capture repeated survey data within participants.
 Nonetheless, this term encompasses a broader range of studies, including all variations of ESM and EMA, as well as diverse longitudinal research.
 There are some key differentiators on 4 dimensions.

 Aspects of Ecological Validity